kin-lgtm/kin-lgtm/README.md

 ## 🚀 About Me
 I’m an enthusiastic problem solver who loves turning ideas into scalable and meaningful products.
-Currently reading for my **BSc (Hons) in Information Technology** at the **University of Moratuwa**, I enjoy exploring full-stack development, IoT integrations, and open-source software.
+Currently reading for my **BSc (Hons) in Information Technology** at the **University of Moratuwa**, I enjoy exploring full-stack development, and open-source software.

 💡 Passionate about digital transformation, data-driven systems, and building modern web and mobile experiences.
 🌱 Currently learning: **SpringBoot**, **Java**, and **DevOps basics**